Rizwan-Ishaq/SocialGraphPage/index.md

 - Charles Darwin _(17)_
 - John Stuart Mill _(16)_

+John Stuart Mill and Karl Marx were not unexpected to have present on this list.
+Marx did write the Communist Manifesto in this century - a book that without doubt has had a great impact on the world.
+Slightly unexpected is it to see Darwin as one of the most influential thinkers of the time.
+Yet, when considering the still largely christian population of Europe and how radical his ideas presented in _Origin of the Species_.
+Then there is William James as the - for this period - most influential person.
+He is conseridered _The Father of American psychology_[^xxx1], which of course puts him in place as important (yet he was until this very moment unbeknownst to me).

 ## Beginning of Contemporary History: Year 1900-1950

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/1900-1950.png?raw=true)
 _Acting as a frame for our wordcloud: An Artistic Interpretation of Rubin's Vase_

+Probably the most defining 50 years of history for the entire northen hemisphere.
+Namely because of the two world wars and the entrance of communism on the world stage of governmental systems.
+Focus on the _world_, the _state_ and _psychology_ becomes important topics (yet still being surpassed in frequency by _life_).

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/Subgraph8_1900_1950.png?raw=true)